elihimas/android-shuffler/README.md

-# android-shuffler
+# Android Shuffler
-This project is an Android practical test
+This project is an Android practical test.
+It is An app tha loads a music list and features a shuffle function

 ### Screenshots: ###